jsbnr/nr-scripted-browser-boilerplate/readme.md

 # New Relic Scripted Browser Boilerplate
 This simple boilerplate allows you to author multiple steps of a journey and record the timings and failures of each step.

+** Note: Recent updates mean latest versions will no longer run on the legacy (old) synthetic run time. **

 Steps can be:

 - mandatory 'hard' steps that stop the script when they fail